-- 7. Subject to paragraph 8, an ADI to which this Reporting Standard applies must provide the information required by this Reporting Standard in respect of each quarter based on the financial year (within the meaning of the Corporations Act 2001) of the ADI. - 8.
-APRA may, by notice in writing, vary the reporting periods, or specified reporting periods, for a particular ADI, to require it to provide the information required by this Reporting Standard more frequently, or less frequently, having regard to: - (a) the particular circumstances of the ADI; - (b) the extent to which the information is required for the purposes of the prudential supervision of the ADI; or - (c) the requirements of the Reserve Bank of Australia or the Australian Bureau of Statistics. - 9.
+- 7. Subject to paragraphs 8 and 10, an ADI to which this Reporting Standard applies must provide the information required by this Reporting Standard in respect of each quarter based on the ADI's financial year (within the meaning of the Corporations Act 2001).
+The due date for doing so is set out in paragraph 9. - 8.
+APRA may, by notice in writing, vary the reporting periods, or specified reporting periods, for a particular ADI, to require it to provide the information required by this Reporting Standard more frequently, or less frequently, having regard to: - (a) the particular circumstances of the ADI: - (b) the extent to which the information is required for the purposes of the prudential supervision of the ADI; or - (c) the requirements of the Reserve Bank of Australia or the Australian Bureau of Statistics. - 9.
 The information required by this Reporting Standard must be provided to APRA in accordance with the table below.
 The right hand column of the table sets out the number of business days after the end of the reporting period to which the information relates, within which information must be submitted to APRA by an ADI in each of the classes set out in the same row in the left hand column.

-Class of ADI Number of business days
+Class of ADI Number of business

+days

 Bank - Advanced or Applicant Advanced 30

 Bank - Standardised 20

 Branch of a Foreign Bank Not applicable

 Building Society 15

 Credit Union 15

-Specialist Credit Card Institution (SCCI) 15

 Provider of Purchased Payment Facilities Not applicable

 Other ADI 1 20

-10. APRA may grant an ADI an extension in writing, of a due date, in which case the new due date for the provision of the information will be the date on the notice of extension.
+10. APRA may, by notice in writing, extend the due date by which an ADI must provide the information required by this Reporting Standard, in which case the new due date will be the date specified in the notice of extension.